pure-data/externals-howto/externals-HOWTO.md

     }

-If our object has some dynamically allocated ressources (usually this is dynamically allocated memory), we must free them manually in the  “free-method” (aka: destructor).
+If our object has some dynamically allocated resources (usually this is dynamically allocated memory), we must free them manually in the  “free-method” (aka: destructor).

 In the example abouve, we do so by calling `inlet_free` (resp. `outlet_free`) on the handles to our additional iolets.